 During the countrywide lockdown during the second quarter the Company was forced to suspend mine operations, leaving just a skeleton security force at the site.
-The pandemic also caused a delay in finalising all agreements with our strategic partnership.
-However the third quarter saw a recommencement of mining, processing and sales of coal from Rukwa and also the signing of the intended three related agreements with the strategic partner, designed to address mining, sales and the Company's capital position.
-As previously reported, these agreements ensure that operational costs will now be borne by the strategic partner and that the partner will purchase a minimum of 3,000 tonnes of washed coal per month, at a healthy profit margin to the Company.
-In addition, the strategic partner will utilise its extensive network within Tanzania and nearby markets to further boost sales, as the Company looks to bring monthly washed coal sales to an initial 10,000 tonnes per month, with further expansion targeted thereafter.
-In the current ramp up phase, a loan agreement with the strategic partners is expected to provide the Company with sufficient working capital.
+The pandemic also caused a delay in finalizing and implementing all agreements with our strategic partnership.
+The third quarter saw a recommencement of mining, processing and sales of coal from Rukwa all be it at a reduced level and also the signing of the intended three related agreements with the strategic partner, designed to address mining, sales and the Company's capital position.